yuvalbekker/ufm-telemetry-aggregation-service/README.md

 **Container-Native Design:**
 All system components are orchestrated using Docker Compose.
+The Dockerfile configures the container to launch via an entrypoint bash script, which examines the MODE environment variable at startup and executes the appropriate service (API, worker, event generator, or counters server) based on its value.

 ## Limitations and improvement suggestions
 1. **Single Worker Instance Bottleneck**